velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 I laugh weakly, ruffling her hair.
 "That's on account of I been trained how — y'ain't a spy and I don't want you to be.
 I want you to have a nice, safe, comfy life where you don't ever gotta worry about worse'n whether we've got enough *bai sam* for dinner."

 She smiles.
 "I want that too," she murmurs.
 "We got plenty for tonight, by the by.
-Tomorrow though I think we'll have to fit in a trip to the market."
+Tomorrow though I think we'll have to fit in a trip to market."

 "I got your back on that op," I say, and she giggles, then stops suddenly.